iambitttu/Sentiment-Analysis-using-BERT-Embeddings/README.md

 ## Step 5: Model Evaluation

-**Description:** After fine-tuning, we assessed the model's performance using a battery of evaluation metrics.
+**Description:** After fine-tuning, we assessed the model's performance using several evaluation metrics.

 **Metrics:**
 - **Accuracy:** The model's overall accuracy on the test set.